Quick Start

 Step 2: Register a new conflux node

 To register a new conflux node, you need to have a registration token.
-You could get the registration token from your VeilNet management console.
+You can get the registration token from your VeilNet management console or the Guardian API.

 This will show the information of the conflux node, including the IP address, tag, etc.